Delaware Titled Vehicles Sold to Out-Of-State Buyer

 Dover, Delaware 19903

-- The license plate must be removed from the vehicle and returned to any DMV office.
+- The license plate must be removed from the vehicle and turned in or mailed to any DMV office.